vgratian/cosine/README.md

 Cosine Similarity is a measure of similarity between two vectors.
 This package is a simple library in three languages: __Python__, __C++__ and __Perl__.
-This is only intended for educational purposes and for your large projects I recommend to use higher performance libraries.
+This is intended for educational purposes and I focus here on optimizing python.

-Using only standard libraries, Python is the slowest of all three, but using NumPy arrays, Python is the fastest.
+I recommend here two python packaged: `cos_sim.py` when performance is not a priority, but readability and `cos_sim_np.py` when high performance is your priority.
+The average runtime difference between the two is about 1:250.

 ### About Cosine Similarity